kkevin117/TSFMAudit/README.md

-# Anonymous Code Release
+# TSFMAudit

+Official code release for TSFMAudit: Data Contamination Auditing in Forecasting Time Series Foundation Models.
-This repository accompanies a NeurIPS submission.
-It evaluates time-series foundation models (TSFMs) under an audit protocol based on short fine-tuning traces, reference / debias models, and FP-constrained threshold selection.
-The code is anonymized for double-blind review.
+This repository implements the TSFMAudit auditing framework for detecting data contamination in forecasting time-series foundation models.
+The audit protocol uses short fine-tuning traces, and reference models, and false-positive-constrained threshold selection to evaluate whether target datasets may have been exposed during model pretraining.

-Datasets, pretrained checkpoints, logs, and generated tables are **not** included.
+Datasets, pretrained checkpoints, logs, and generated tables are not included.

 ## 1. Environment